What is a Peach Raspberry Galette?

 - Grilled Chili Lime Chicken with Peach Salsa

 DISCLOSURE ~ IF A PURCHASE IS MADE USING ONE OF THE AFFILIATE LINKS ON THIS WEBSITE WE MAY EARN A SMALL COMMISSION AT NO ADDITIONAL COST TO YOU.
 THANK YOU!

 - 1 pint fresh raspberries rinsed, pat dry

 - 1 tsp lemon zest

 - 1 tsp lemon juice

 - 1 pinch salt

 - 1 Tbsp turbinado sugar

-- Remove one unrolled pie crust from the box, and set it on the counter for about 15 minutes to allow it to come to room temperature.
+- Let pie crust stand on the counter for about 15 minutes to come to room temperature.

-- Using a large spatula, stir in the cornstarch, sugar, nutmeg and a pinch of salt.
+- Using a large spatula, stir peaches with cornstarch, sugar, nutmeg and salt.
 Mix well.
 Gently fold in the raspberries.

-- Arrange the filling in the middle of the crust leaving a 1 1/2 inch border.
-We're going to fold this over the filling.
+- Arrange the fruit filling in the middle of the crust leaving a 1 1/2 inch border.

-- Fold the crust over the filling and brush the edges with the egg wash.
+- Fold edges of crust over the filling, folding as needed.
+Brush edges with egg.
 Sprinkle with turbinado sugar.

-- Let the galette sit on the counter for at least 20 minutes before cutting.
+- Let baked galette stand on counter for 15-20 minutes before cutting.

-- Serve warm with a big scoop [or two] of vanilla ice cream or fresh whipped cream.
+- Serve warm with a big scoop of vanilla ice cream or fresh whipped cream.